Optimism Without Regularization: Constant Regret in Zero-Sum Games: Introduction

 However, the recent works of~\citet{abernethy2021fast} and~\citet{lazarsfeld2025fp} have established improved $O(\sqrt{T})$ regret guarantees for Fictitious Play on diagonal payoff matrices (using lexicographical tiebreaking) and on generalized Rock-Paper-Scissors matrices (using any tiebreaking rule), respectively.
 As a result, there is growing evidence on the robustness of unregularized algorithms like FP (\textit{not} a no-regret algorithm in general) for obtaining fast, sublinear regret in zero-sum games.

 On the other hand, the past decade has seen \textit{regularized} learning algorithms exhibit a remarkable success in providing even better $o(\sqrt{T})$ regret guarantees for learning in games.
 In zero-sum games, \textit{optimistic} variants of FTRL (including Optimistic Multiplicative Weights and Optimistic Gradient Descent) obtain only \textit{constant} regret (with respect to the time horizon $T$), implying optimal $O(1/T)$ time-average convergence to Nash \citep{rakhlin2013optimization, syrgkanis2015fast}.
 While such guarantees can be obtained using absolute constant stepsizes (with no dependence on $T$), standard proof techniques (e.g., the RVU bound approach of~\citet{syrgkanis2015fast}) still crucially require a \textit{finite upper bound on stepsize}, corresponding to constant magnitudes of regularization.
-This raises the following, fundamental question:
+This raises the following, fundamental question: \textit{Is $O(1)$ regret attainable in zero-sum games without regularization (equivalently, with unbounded stepsizes)?
+Can variants of Fictitious Play achieve $O(1)$ regret?}